yihsuan29/NYCU-Graduate/碩一下_深度學習/README.md

 ## Lab 7 – Policy-Based Reinforcement Learning
 Implements A2C and PPO algorithms to solve Pendulum and Walker2d environments and evaluates multiple optimization techniques for improving PPO performance.

+## Fianl Project: Multi-Gate Stock Transformer
+A transformer-based model for stock price prediction that leverages expanded market, industry, and news features to improve gating and forecasting performance over the original MASTER model.